Ashwin-Sri/Microsoft-Teams-Administration-Project/TASK-GUI/TASK-01-Environment setup governance/Readme.md

 4. Assign Owner
 5. Set privacy level (Public or Private).

-   * Private teams aren't open for everyone to join them and team owners are the only ones that can add members to them.
-         These teams won't show up in search results or in the Teams gallery.
+   - **Private**: Only team owners can add members.
+These teams are hidden from search and the Teams gallery.

-   * Public teams can be seen by everyone from the Teams gallery and people can join them without getting approval from a team owner.
+   - **Public**: Visible in the Teams gallery.
+Anyone can join without approval.

 ---